-THAT Municipal Council of the City of Kelowna authorize the City of Kelowna to enter into a Heritage Revitalization Agreement for the property known as 2056 Pandosy Street, Kelowna, BC, Lot 16, Blk 6, DL 14, O.D.Y.D., Plan 348, in the form of such Agreement attached to and forming part of this bylaw as Schedule "A"
+THAT Council authorize the City of Kelowna to enter into a Heritage Revitalization Agreement for Lot 16, Blk.
+6, D.L.
+14, O.D.Y.D., Plan 348, located at 2034 Pandosy Street, in the form of such Agreement attached as Schedule "A" to the report of the Planning & Corporate Services department dated February 10, 2004;

-THAT the Heritage Revitalization Agreement be forwarded to a Public Hearing.
+AND THAT the Heritage Revitalization Agreement be forwarded to a Public Hearing;

-AND THAT final adoption of the Heritage Revitalization Agreement authorizing bylaw be withheld until the applicant has executed the Heritage Revitalization Agreement and provided the necessary security and road dedication as identified in the Heritage Revitalization Agreement.
+AND FURTHER THAT final adoption of the Heritage Revitalization Agreement authorizing bylaw be withheld until the applicant has executed the Heritage Revitalization Agreement and provided the necessary security and road dedication as identified in the Heritage Revitalization Agreement.